klaytn/kips/KIPs/kip-81.md

 ### CnStakingV2

-CnStakingV2 is an upgraded version of CnStakingContract.
+CnStakingV2 is an upgraded version of [CnStakingContract](https://github.com/klaytn/klaytn/blob/v1.9.1/contracts/cnstaking/CnStakingContract.sol).
 The CnStakingContract has been serving the purpose of locking GC stakes.
 V2 will add two new features related to StakingTracker, which will be described later.

 - Whenever its KLAY balance changes, V2 notifies the StakingTracker.
 - V2 stores a voter account address, and notifies the StakingTracker whenever it changes.
 The voter account can be changed by its admins.

 To support the new features, following functions are added.
+The function `setStakingTracker` is only callable before contract [initialization](https://github.com/klaytn/klaytn/blob/v1.9.1/contracts/cnstaking/CnStakingContract.sol#L237).
+Functions `updateStakingTracker` and `updateVoterAddress` are invoked upon approval of CnStaking admins using the existing [CnStaking multisig facility](https://github.com/klaytn/klaytn/blob/v1.9.1/contracts/cnstaking/CnStakingContract.sol#L597).

 ```solidity
 abstract contract CnStakingV2 {